MultivariateBases

 source

-Return the minimal basis of type B that can generate all polynomials of the monomial basis generated by monos.
+Return the minimal basis of type B that can generate all polynomials generated by the basis target.

 Examples